 Buffo: The Baboon And Watchers Of The Wilds by W S Chadwick (1936) is a two part story of the adventures of a brave baboon and of the boy he saved from death.

-Mother Africa Hits Back: The Native Problem And It's Solution by W S Chadwick (c.1950)
+Mother Africa Hits Back: The Native Problem And Its Solution by W S Chadwick (1948)

 Bred In The 'Blue' Or Ways Of The African Wildfolk by W S Chadwick (1936)